tpottcyber/GeorgiaTech-CyberSecurity-Projects/Project-1-Azure Kibana/README.md

 Answer the following questions to fill in the blanks:_

-- _Which file is the playbook? **-playbook.yml** Where do you copy it? **/etc/ansible**_
+- _Which file is the playbook? **playbook.yml** Where do you copy it? **/etc/ansible**_
 - Which file do you update to make Ansible run the playbook on a specific machine? **filebeat-config.yml and hosts.yml** How do I specify which machine to install the ELK server on versus which to install Filebeat on? **The Elk Server is the VM that will monitor and maintain the data for logging.
-The Filebeat is installed on the Web Servers, which will be monitored, the same process is executed for Metricbeat.** _
+The Filebeat is installed on the Web Servers, which will be monitored, the same process is executed for Metricbeat.**

-- Which URL do you navigate to in order to check that the ELK server is running? **<public_ipaddress>:5601/app/kibana** _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+Which URL do you navigate to in order to check that the ELK server is running? **<public_ipaddress>:5601/app/kibana**

+As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-- _hosts
+- hosts
-- _ansible-playbook filebeat-playbook.yml
+- ansible-playbook filebeat-playbook.yml
-- _filebeat-config.yml
+- filebeat-config.yml
-- _ansible-playbook metricbeat-playbook.yml
+- ansible-playbook metricbeat-playbook.yml
-- _metricbeat-config.yml
+- metricbeat-config.yml